TaleSpire-Modding/GroupHideVolumesPlugin/README.md

 ## Install

 Currently you need to either follow the build guide down below or use the R2ModMan.

 ## Usage

-After installing, you can press F1 to bring up a dialog to select an image.
-Upon selecting an image, a plane the with selected image will be displayed.
-Pressing F1 will allow to select a new image.
-Pressing F2 will clear the map of the displayed image.
-The plane currently has no networking so it is only visible locally.
-You can change the bind keys in the config editor.
-You can change the scale of images (pixels per tile) in the config editor.
-Image limitation is 16384x16384 pixels in size.
+This plugin allows a user to group Hide Volumes and Toggle the visibility in mass.
+Currently there's no way to save the groups.
+Right clicking on a hide volume will provide the extra options:
+- Create Group
+- Set Group (adds hide volume to group)
+- Remove from Group (removes volume from its group)
+- Show/Hide Group (mass show/hide)
+- Use this group (change to the group of selected hide volume)

 ## How to Compile / Modify

-Open ```ImageToPlanePlugin.sln``` in Visual Studio.
+Open ```GroupHideVolumesPlugin.sln``` in Visual Studio.

 You will need to add references to: